logosdx/monorepo/docs/Packages/Fetch.md

 > It's 2023 and we're still using Axios when there's an entire `Fetch` API available to us on everything single browser

 Then say hello to `FetchFactory`.
-It simplifies the process of making HTTP requests using the `Fetch` API.
+It simplifies the process of making HTTP requests using the `Fetch` API while giving you access to all of its features.
 It provides an intuitive interface and flexible configuration options to streamlines the development of API integrations.
-Very simply, you define the base URL, fetch type, and additional headers for your FetchFactory instance.
+Very simply, you define the base URL and additional headers for your FetchFactory instance.

 A great feature of `FetchFactory` is its ability to customize request options based on the current state.
 Through the `modifyOptions` callback function, you can dynamically modify the request options before each request is sent.
 This enables tasks like adding authentication headers or applying specific logic based on the instance's state. `FetchFactory` also provides a convenient way to handle response data, allowing developers to access and process the results of their API requests.